War, Photo Archives and the Temporalities of Cultural Heritage

 The workshop will consider WWI and WWII photographic archives not only as documentation of the destruction of monuments: they also preserve the collective memory of genocide and racism as well as private memories of war.
 All these aspects play a part in the dynamic process of the making of cultural heritage.
 It will enquire into the present-day role of these photo archives in post-conflict reconciliation and in preserving and maintaining the heritage and memory of war, and will explore their often contested meanings.
 Further case studies will help to facilitate a critical analysis of current re-negotiations of cultural heritage that are taking place on a global scale in relation to recent conflicts – e.g. in Syria and Egypt – and digital image production.
 Last but not least, the workshop will look at photographic archives as cultural heritage, analysing their collective and individual dimensions.

-The workshop is preceded by a evening lecture by Pawel Machcewicz on 18 April 2018.
+The workshop is preceded by a keynote lecture by Pawel Machcewicz on 18 April 2018.